-If you are out of the house, simply toss your pad in a wet bag and once you get home, you can then rinse it.
+If you are out of the house, simply toss your pad in a wet bag and once you get home, you can then rinse them.

 1. You may use an Oxyclean or any other stain removing method for additional stain cleaning.
 (Completely optional).
 Add some to a bucket or sink with enough warm water to disintegrate the powder.
 Then add cold water.
 Add your pads topper side down.
 You want to make sure they are completely saturated.
 You can now let your pads chill.
 I tend to do this before bed and they would be ready to rinse the next morning.
 Or do it in the morning and they’d be ready in the evening.
 Rinse your pads.
 (Here is where you could leave them to dry completely and re-wear them IF you do not have a big enough stash.
 Once you are finished your cycle though, you will do a machine wash.)

 You could also sun your pads.
 Sun is remarkable!
 Wet your pads and set them out in a sunny spot.
 In no time, your stains will disappear!

 3. Add them to your wash.
 You may want to get a mesh bag to put them in before tossing in the wash.
 This will protect your pads from things that could pull or damage the fabrics.
 If you don’t have a mesh bag, you can simply be mindful of what will be going into the wash.
 No Velcro, zippers, and so on.
 Towels are a good option.
 Use a cold setting.
 Wash as usual.